Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

 on learning patterns from data.
 There are three classes of machine learning algorithms: unsupervised learning, supervised learning and reinforcement learning.
-What separates each of these classes is the type of data available to learn from.
+What separates each of these classes is the type of data used to learn from.
 In the following paragraphs we overview each of these classes and provide introductory examples.

 ## Unsupervised Learning

-The goal in unsupervised learning is to group or cluster a data set.
+The goal of unsupervised learning is to group or cluster similar items in a data set.
 For example, consider the players of a game.
 We may want to group the players depending on how engaged they are with the game.
-This could enable us to target different groups (e.g. for highly-engaged players we would invite them to be beta testers for new features, while for unengaged players we would email them helpful tutorials).
-Say, for simplicity, that we wish to split our players into two groups.
-We would first define basic attributes of the players, such as number of hours played, total money spent on in-app purchases and number of levels completed.
+This would enable us to target different groups (e.g. for highly-engaged players we might invite them to be beta testers for new features, while for unengaged players we might email them helpful tutorials).
+Say that we wish to split our players into two groups.
+We would first define basic attributes of the players, such as the number of hours played, total money spent on in-app purchases and number of levels completed.
 We can then feed this data set (three attributes for every player) to an unsupervised learning algorithm where we specify the number of groups to be two.
-The output would be a split of all the players into two groups, where one group would semantically represent the engaged players and the second group would semantically represent the unengaged players.
-Note that we did not specify what semantic groups we wanted, but by defining the appropriate attributes, these semantic groupings are a by-product.
-We consider this data set unlabeled because for each player we did not provide any ground-truth assignment or label.
-In the next paragraph we overview supervised learning, which accepts as input labels in addition to attributes.
+The algorithm would then split the data set of players into two groups where the players within each group would be similar to each other.
+Given the attributes we used to describe each player, in this case, the output would be a split of all the players into two groups, where one group would semantically represent the engaged players and the second group would semantically represent the unengaged players.

+With unsupervised learning, we did not provide specific examples of which players are considered engaged and which are considered unengaged.
+We just defined the appropriate attributes and relied on the algorithm to uncover the two groups on its own.
+This type of data set is typically called an unlabeled data set as it is lacking these direct labels.
+Consequently, unsupervised learning can be helpful in situations where these labels can be expensive or hard to produce.
+In the next paragraph, we overview supervised learning algorithms which accept input labels in addition to attributes.

 ## Supervised Learning

-In supervised learning we wish to learn an input to output mapping between the attributes and corresponding labels.
+In supervised learning, we do not want to just group similar items but directly learn a mapping from each item to the group (or class) that it belongs to.
 Returning to our earlier example of clustering players, let's say we now wish to predict which of our players are about to churn (that is stop playing the game for the next 30 days).
-In this case, we can look into our historical records and create a data set that contains attributes of our players in addition to a label indicating whether they have churned or not.
+We can look into our historical records and create a data set that contains attributes of our players in addition to a label indicating whether they have churned or not.
 Note that the player attributes we use for this churn prediction task may be different from the ones we used for our earlier clustering task.
-We can then feed this data set (attributes **and** label for each player) into a supervised learning algorithm which would learn a mapping from the player attributes to a binary label indicating whether that player will churn or not.
+We can then feed this data set (attributes **and** label for each player) into a supervised learning algorithm which would learn a mapping from the player attributes to a label indicating whether that player will churn or not.
+The intuition is that the supervised learning algorithm will learn which values of these attributes typically correspond to players who have churned and not churned (for example, it may learn that players who spend very little and play for very short periods will most likely churn).
-Now given this learned model, we can provide it the attributes of a new player (one that recently started playing the game) and it would output a binary label which serves as a prediction for whether this player will churn or not.
+Now given this learned model, we can provide it the attributes of a new player (one that recently started playing the game) and it would output a _predicted_ label for that player.
+This prediction is the algorithms expectation of whether the player will churn or not.
 We can now use these predictions to target the players who are expected to churn and entice them to continue playing the game.

-As you may have noticed, for both supervised and unsupervised learning there are two tasks that need to be performed: attribute selection and model selection.
+As you may have noticed, for both supervised and unsupervised learning, there are two tasks that need to be performed: attribute selection and model selection.
 Attribute selection (also called feature selection) pertains to selecting how we wish to represent the entity of interest, in this case, the player.
 Model selection, on the other hand, pertains to selecting the algorithm (and its parameters) that perform the task well.
-Both of these tasks are active areas of machine learning research and in practice require several iterations.
+Both of these tasks are active areas of machine learning research and, in practice, require several iterations to achieve good performance.

 We now switch to reinforcement learning, the third class of machine learning algorithms, and arguably the one most relevant for ML-Agents.